(Formerly known as Munchausen syndrome)

 There are many forms this disorder may take: feigning cancer, cardiac disease, skin disorders, infections, bleeding disorders, metabolic disorders, chronic diarrhea, and many more.

-The exact cause of Munchausen syndrome is not known, but researchers believe both biological and psychological factors play a role in the development of this syndrome.
+The exact cause is not known, but researchers believe both biological and psychological factors play a role in the development of this syndrome.
 Some theories suggest that a history of abuse or neglect as a child, or a history of frequent illnesses requiring hospitalization, might be factors associated with the development of this syndrome.
-Researchers also are studying the possible link with personality disorders, which are common in individuals with Munchausen syndrome.
+Researchers also are studying the possible link with personality disorders, which are common in these individuals.

-There are no reliable statistics regarding the number of people in the United States who suffer from Munchausen syndrome, but it is considered to be rare.
+There are no reliable statistics regarding the number of people in the United States who suffer from this disorder, but it is considered to be rare.
+In hospital populations it is estimated that 1% will meet the criteria.
 Obtaining accurate statistics is difficult because of dishonesty in representation.
-In addition, people with Munchausen syndrome tend to seek treatment at many different health care facilities, which causes misleading statistics.
-These patients are more often males (2:1), but in other factitious disorders, females are more frequent.
+In addition, people with this disorder tend to seek treatment at many different health care facilities, which causes misleading statistics.

-While Munchausen syndrome can occur in children, it most often affects young adults.
+While factitious disorder imposed on self can occur in children, it most often affects young adults.

-Diagnosing Munchausen syndrome is very difficult because of the dishonesty that is involved.
-Doctors must rule out any possible physical and mental illnesses, and often use a variety of diagnostic tests and procedures before considering a diagnosis of Munchausen syndrome.
+Diagnosing is very difficult because of the dishonesty that is involved.
+Doctors must rule out any possible physical and mental illnesses, and often use a variety of diagnostic tests and procedures before considering this diagnosis.

 If the doctor finds no physical reason for the symptoms, he or she might refer the person to a psychiatrist or psychologist — mental health professionals who are specially trained to diagnose and treat mental illnesses.
-Psychiatrists and psychologists use a thorough medical history and physical, laboratory imagery, and psychological assessment tools to evaluate a person for Munchausen syndrome.
-The doctor bases his or her diagnosis on the exclusion of actual physical or other psychiatric disorders, and his or her observation of the patient’s attitude and behavior.
+Psychiatrists and psychologists use a thorough medical history and physical, laboratory imagery, and psychological assessment tools to evaluate.
+The doctor bases his or her diagnosis on the exclusion of actual physical or other psychiatric disorders, and his or her observation of the patient's attitude and behavior.
 However, personality concerns are prominent and can make it that much more confusing to sort out organic from factitious etiologies.

 Questions to be answered include: